minsu9486/minsu9486.github.io/_portfolio/bfg-fairway-solitaire.md

 My team wanted to see the possibility of using AI Art Assets so that Fairway can have variation of new art assets with low cost if it's viable.
 As I had a huge interest in the AI world, I investigated Adobe Firefly and Stable Diffusion and treid train/finetune technologies to put the Fairway art style onto generated images.

 #### Character Training
-- Stable Diffusion Dreambooth with Google Colaboratory
+- Stable Diffusion Dreambooth with Google Colab
 - The Initial Mode: Stable Diffusion 1.5
 - Class: Prairie Dog
 - 5 number of McDivot images were used